Governed delivery intelligence

 How much structural risk this epic eliminates when completed

-AIM's recommendation engine scores every product across six dimensions and persists them as rao_dimensions per recommended component.
-The risk score is a weighted composite of the four dimensions most predictive of structural risk elimination — sourced directly from those stored scores, not estimated by category.
+AIM scores recommended products across six core RAO dimensions.
+Supply Chain Assurance is included as a seventh dimension only when current product evidence and explicit organizational tolerance exist.
+The epic risk score leans on the dimensions most predictive of structural risk elimination — sourced from those stored scores, not estimated by category.

 How secure the replacement product is.
-A highly-secure replacement signals the existing system had significant security exposure — the primary driver of risk reduction.
+A highly secure replacement signals the existing system had significant security exposure.

 Regulatory and GRC coverage of the new product.
-Strong compliance posture signals the existing system carried material regulatory exposure, which this epic eliminates.
+Strong compliance posture signals the existing system carried material regulatory exposure.

-Lower lock-in on the new product means this epic reduces strategic risk — the organisation is not simply trading one dependency for another.
+Lower lock-in on the new product means this epic reduces strategic risk — the organization is not simply trading one dependency for another.

 Simpler replacements reduce execution risk.
-A high-complexity product introduces operational uncertainty that partially offsets the risk reduction benefit.
+A high-complexity product introduces operational uncertainty that can offset some of the risk-reduction benefit.

 Value Score (0–10)